-Grades 9-12: Identified students are placed in a choice of upper-level courses according to interests and abilities.
-Options available are Pre-Advanced Placement (Pre-AP) and Advanced Placement (AP) classes.
+Grades 9-12: At the senior high level, students are placed in a choice of upper-level courses according to interests and abilities.
+Options available are Pre-Advanced Placement (Pre-AP) and Advanced Placement \(AP) classes.
 Other options for students may include seminars, mentorships, concurrent credit, or independent study.

-College Board Endorsed Advanced Placement Courses are open to all students.
+\Advanced Placement Courses are offered under the auspices of The College Board AP Program.
+The AP Program is inclusive and open to all students.
 Any 9th-12th grade student with the desire for a more demanding curriculum, who is willing to devote more time and energy to the course work, is a good candidate for AP.
 AP courses are more challenging than most high school classes.
-AP classes expose high school students to collegelevel curriculum.
+AP classes expose high school students to college-level curriculum.
 At the culmination of the AP class, students are given the opportunity to show they have mastered the advanced coursework by taking AP Exams.
 Most institutions of higher education award hours of college credit for AP exam scores of three or better.
-(Check the Arkansas Advanced Placement Credit Policy for colleges within the state of Arkansas.

-For more information about the LRSD Gifted Program, visit our program link under Programs on the LRSD website:
+For more information about the LRSD Gifted Program, visit our program link on the LRSD webpage: www.lrsd.org.

-www.lrsd.org.